jeregran9905/Social-Media-Frame-Extractor/README.md

   node downloadSocialMedia.js https://www.instagram.com/reel/123456789 20
   ```

-- If no parameters are supplied, the script will prompt for the content ID and FPS.
+- If no parameters are supplied, the script will prompt for the content ID/URL and FPS.

 - Downloaded videos are saved as `facebook_<id>.mp4` or `instagram_<id>.mp4`.
 - Extracted frames are saved as `frame_0001.png`, `frame_0002.png`, etc. in the `./frames` folder.